canonical/proxy-confdb-demo/README.md

-# A Registries* Demo
+# A Confdb Demo

-> *registries might be renamed

-Registries provide a new mechanism for configuring snaps in the snappy ecosystem.
+Confdbs provide a new mechanism for configuring snaps in the snappy ecosystem.
 They enable configuration sharing between snaps while maintaining security and proper access control.

-For this demo, we'll set up a `network` registry to share proxy configuration between snaps.
+For this demo, we'll set up a `network` confdb to share proxy configuration between snaps.

+> [!WARNING]
+> Confdbs were previously called registries and aspects before that.
+Snapd, Snapcraft, and the Store have not caught up with this rename yet.
+> For now, replace every mention of "confdb" with "registry" and "confdbs" with "registries".

 ## The Past